 3. Fluoride strengthens the teeth to better resist smooth surface tooth decay and also between the teeth and it increases the repair rate.

-5. But the most powerful weapon you have to limit decay is to limit the frequency of eating.
-None of the preventive techniques above act on the pits and fissures.
-Also, it is not possible to clean the teeth fast enough and frequently enough and thoroughly enough to totally overcome every acid attack you have after every bite of food.
+6. But the most powerful weapon you have to limit decay is to limit the frequency of eating.
+It is not possible to clean the teeth fast enough and frequently enough and thoroughly enough to totally overcome every acid attack you have after every bite of food.
 The key is to give your natural mouth chemistry time to repair your teeth after an attack.
-If you limit yourself to your three meals and maybe a couple of snacks during the day, and practice basic oral hygiene, you can pretty well eliminate most dental caries.
+If you limit yourself to your three meals and maybe a couple of snacks during the day and practice basic oral hygiene you can pretty well eliminate most dental caries.

 There is also a misconception about the kinds of foods that cause decay.
-Yes, sweets cause decay, but any carbohydrates promote it - especially any that stick to your teeth, such as crackers or pretzels.
+Yes, sweets cause decay, but any carbohydrates promote it – especially any that stick to your teeth, such as crackers or pretzels.
 Raisins cause food particles to stick in the pits of your teeth and will cause decay.
-Of candies, caramels are the worst, because they stick.
+Of candies, caramels are the worst because they stick.
 Also, hard candies that you suck for a long time are very bad.
 Chocolate actually has a decay inhibitor, as does anything with peanuts in it or cheese.
-Sugared drinks aren't too bad, either, but if you sip them all day they're terrible because your saliva doesn't have time between sips to do any repairs.
-Any sweets that you eat during a meal have practically no effect on tooth decay because they're all part of one acid attack that hopefully your body will have time to fully repair before the next snack or meal.
+Sugared drinks aren’t too bad, either, because they wash through the mouth rather quickly.
+But if you sip them all day they’re terrible because your saliva doesn’t have time between sips to do any repairs.
+Any sweets that you eat during a meal have practically no effect on tooth decay because they’re all part of one acid attack that hopefully your body will have time to fully repair before the next snack or meal.

 Some people have been told that they have soft teeth.
 For my response to this, see our page about soft teeth.
-I don't believe there is any such thing.
+You probably don’t really have soft teeth but just have a habit of frequent eating.

 Dr. Hall also answers a mother who writes that her daughter has an acid reflux problem, and wonders if this is why she gets so many cavities.